GalaxyDevGamer/PhotoPrint-iOS/README.md

 # PhotoPrint-iOS
-A app for printing photos via AirPrint
+A app for printing photos via AirPrint<br>
+Select a photo from library and resize it for A4 size when passing data to printer.